OpenVoiceOS/ovos-docker/README.md

 podman-compose -f docker-compose.macos.yml --env-file .env up -d
 ```

 Some variables might need to be tuned to match your setup such as the timezone, the directories, *etc...*, have a look into the `.env` and `.env-raspberrypi` files before running `docker compose` or `podman-compose`.

-The `OVOS_USER` variable in should be changed **only** if you build the Docker images with a different user than `ovos`.
+The `OVOS_USER` variable should be changed **only** if you build the Docker images with a different user than `ovos`.

 ## How to update the current stack